friendsofhyperf/components/docs/en/components/validated-dto.md

 ## Transforming DTO Data

-You can transform the DTO into various formats:
+You can transform your DTO into some formats:

-### To an Array
+### To Array

 ```php
 $dto = UserDTO::fromArray([